tiffanyfay/bootiful-kubernetes-operators-workshop/workshop/content/exercises/controller.md

 ```
 For the configuration of our controller instance, we are injecting three dependencies:
 - A `SharedIndexInformer` is a cache for a resource, so the controller does not need to continuously poll the Kubernetes cluster (API server) to check if there are any new CRD instances created, updated, or deleted
-- The `SharedInformerFactory` class is used to construct and register all defined informers for different api types in a controller
+- The `SharedInformerFactory` class is used to construct and register all defined informers for different API types in a controller
-- The `Reconciler`` implements the functionality of related resources and will be invoked when they are created, update, deleted, etc.
+- The `Reconciler`` implements the functionality of related resources and will be invoked when they are created, updated, deleted, etc.

 The static `ControllerBuilder.defaultBuilder` method creates a builder instance with several default values, which can be overridden.
 It accepts the provided **SharedInformerFactory instance as a parameter to validate that an informer for the resource to be watched is registered - in our case the V1Foo class**.

-**To conigure the resources to be watched**, and the interval **we are using the static `ControllerBuilder.controllerWatchBuilder` method**.
+**To configure the resources to be watched**, and the interval **we are using the static `ControllerBuilder.controllerWatchBuilder` method**.

-The provided `Reconciler` is set via the `withReconciler` method, and the **`withReadyFunc` defines a pre-flight check** that has to be fullfiled before the controller can run.
+The provided `Reconciler` is set via the `withReconciler` method, and the **`withReadyFunc` defines a pre-flight check** that has to be fulfilled before the controller can run.
 In this case, whether the shared informer's store has synced.

 For this demo, we reduce the worker thread count to two from the current default of 16.